ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 In this implementation, the record returned by the call to `tcgetattr` isn't updated.
 A copy is made using `{ termio with c_icanon = false; c_echo = false }`.
 That copy only differs from the read `termio` value on fields `c_icanon` and `c_echo`, that's the meaning of `termio with …`

-That allows the second call to `tcsetattr` to restore terminal attributes to their initial state.
+That allows the second call to `tcsetattr` to restore terminal attributes to their initial state without explicitly reading them.

 ### Arrays and Bytes Sequences